rohitpujari1144/Gmail-Clone/README.md

 For Users : https://gmail-clone-be-zsgo.onrender.com

-I am building Gmail Clone App using React.js for frontend and Node.js for backend.
+I have built Gmail Clone Web App using React.js for frontend and Node.js for backend.

 SPECIFICATIONS :
 - User login